Axia-Tech/AXIA-wiki/docs/learn/learn-transaction-fees.md

 [Parathreads](learn-parathreads.md) will also make all the same transactions that a parachain might.
 In addition, the collators need to participate in an auction every block to progress their chain.
-The collators will need to have DOT to participate in these auctions.
+The collators will need to have SOLAR to participate in these auctions.

 ## Other Resource Limitation Strategies